syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 However, Workflows can do much more.
 It is within the Workflow that you define the business processes of your organisation, encapsulating the steps required to deliver the promised service on-demand.
-Through Workflows, Platform teams have the flexibility to customise the Promise according to their specific business and compliance requirements in either simple Kratix Pipelines or other popular pipeline technologies (e.g. Tekton).
+Through Workflows, platform teams have the flexibility to customise the Promise according to their specific business and compliance requirements in either simple Kratix Pipelines or other popular pipeline technologies (e.g. Tekton).

 <figure class="diagram">
   <PipelineDiagram className="large"/>